huebel/macbook/README.md

 ## Introduction
-This is a quick mash-up using the [awesome simple SMSLib](http://suitable.com/smslib.html) to implement a XENOmat service, which gets data from the MacBooks internal SMS device, and some browser side hacking on some examples from [d3.js](https://github.com/d3/d3) and [THREE.js](https://github.com/mrdoob/three.js/).
+This is a quick mash-up using the [awesome simple SMSLib](http://suitable.com/smslib.html) to implement a XENOmat service, which gets data from the MacBooks internal SMS device (a.k.a. the accelerometer), and some browser side hacking on some examples from [d3.js](https://github.com/d3/d3) and [THREE.js](https://github.com/mrdoob/three.js/).